gilhrpenner/BIA-Release/docs/en-us/bia.md

 # Features

-We are constantly improving and adding new features, our goal and to offer solutions to automatize all in-game actions, but also to offer tools to improve your game experience.
+We are constantly improving and adding new features.
+Our goal is to offer solutions to automatize all in-game actions, but also to offer tools to improve your game experience.

 ## reCAPTCHA Solver